 - Minimum overall GPA of 2.80

-Students applying to the graduate school for non-degree status are not required to take entrance exams or to submit test scores and letters of recommendation.
+Students who are not currently enrolled at UGA should apply to the graduate school for the Graduate Certificate program in Pre-Professional Speech-Language Pathology and are not required to take entrance exams and submit letters of recommendation.

 - Transcripts – Submit unofficial transcripts from all institutions attended as part of the online application.
 Send official transcripts after you are offered admission.